 - Palace of Art

-The national theatre is the main theatre in Budapest thus the biggest one in Hungary.
-Originally it opened up in 1837 but they moved the name, not the building, from place to place so the latest national theatre is a quite modern building which was opened in September 2000.
+The national theater is the main theater in Budapest thus the biggest one in Hungary.
+Originally it opened up in 1837 but they moved the name, not the building, from place to place so the latest national theater is a quite modern building which was opened in September 2000.
 Just like the Palace of Arts it is about what is going on inside so go on and check out the website for the program.

 I have never been inside the Synagogue but since the Jewish community in Budapest is really big it must be nice in there.
 Located in the middle of the city the building somehow stands out but in a positive way.
 Basically you can find this tip in any tourist guide so I leave the explanation to others until I have been inside and can tell my personal opinion.
 For more information please visit the website of the Synagogue.